akaJes/jesed/README.md

 ./jesed
 ```
 enter your credentials and open http://localhost:3000/
+#### Type for help
+`./jesed --help`
 #### Create new User
 `./jesed user add me`
 #### Add/modify projects
-Run single time `./jesed` for project startup file creation
-Modify the `projects.json` for your desire and restart service `sudo pm2 restart jesed`
+Modify the `projects.json` for your desire with your favorite editor
 #### For local use
-`./jesed serve`
+the application must be opened
 #### For use with apache as service
 ```
 sudo npm i -g pm2